WladimirW/netnei/tutorial/step_2/README.md

 ```

 **make sure the indents are correct**
-So after we get the result of the recognition service, we call the new getEntryPermitFromPlate function for every recognized plate.
+After we get the result of the recognition service, we call the new getEntryPermitFromPlate function for every recognized plate.
 We can now **run the script** to see whats going on:

     cd c:\Users\user\remaining\path\To\Your\Repository\tutorial\